 ▪ Statement on how the project for which funds are requested fits into any longer project and how partial funding would operate within the larger project where applicable.

 Submit application materials to submissions@urbancomm.org.
-Submissions should be submitted before each quarterly deadline.
+Submissions should be submitted before each bi-annual deadline.

 Review Process: